KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 > public body such as the state, and there is a functioning price mechanism, this economy will be Pareto-efficient, like a hypothetical market economy
 > under perfect competition.
 Unlike models of capitalism, the Lange model is based on direct allocation, by directing enterprise managers to set price
 > equal to marginal cost in order to achieve Pareto efficiency." —[Wikipedia, Lange Model](https://en.wikipedia.org/wiki/Lange_model)

+This definition given by Wikipedia is a pretty good summary of what the Lange Model is, although a problem of this model is the need to calculate gigantic quanitities of calculations, ableit simple calculations.
+This problem was argued at the time (1930s) by prominent economist Friedrich Hayek against the
+Lange Model.
+A couple of years have passed since the 1930s although, with the introduction of technology that can do the task of calculating simple equations repetiviely in a very short amount of time.
+This thought of using computers to carry-out this process was first recommended by Oskar Lange in a piece published in 1965, the same year he died sadly.
+Although, he didn't recommend the entire economy to be "decentralized" (in a way) and be automated entirely, but that computers be used as an instrument for economists to use to plan the economy.